Myu-Unix/ansilink/README.md

 #### Usage :

-Clone this repo in /home/user/bin (or change the scripts paths accordingly)
+Clone this repo in /home/user/bin (or change the scripts variables accordingly)

-Set on the bottom of the script the keywords you want to be notified of (typically, an Ansible playbook name)
+Set the keywords you want to be notified of (typically, an Ansible playbook name) on the bottom of the script

 Run ansilink :

     ./ansilink.sh

+Shutdown :

+    killall ansilink.sh

 #### Artwork credits